 You can walk to this stunning little island twice a day (sometimes only once when it’s in the middle of the night!) for a couple of hours, and I 100% recommend it.
 Check the tide times on Magic Seaweed to plan your trip, and don’t go any later than an hour after low tide unless you plan on camping or swimming!

 The first time I made it to the lighthouse, I was gobsmacked by the endless view, and the drop down to the fallen cliffs that have lay there for centuries, if not millennia.
 Hundreds of birds have made their home here, including the infamous puffin!
-You can see them from May through August.
+You can see puffins from April/May through August.